zdenyhraz/SBX/README.md

 # SBX
-Multithreaded, data oriented, entity-component-system based sandbox world with OpenCV visualizer (for now, later OpenGL) & with many other features
+Multithreaded, data oriented, entity-component-system based sandbox world with OpenCV visualizer (for now, later OpenGL) and many other features
 ## Features
 - Entity-Component-System architecture
 - Templates & interfaces for all components and systems